 Long-term incentive compensation opportunities are designed to align the interests of executives with those of our investors, provide competitive pay opportunities, support a customer-focused utility, reward long-term performance and promote retention.
-Starting with the 2020-2022 grant cycle, long term incentive plan (LTI Plan) grants are denominated and paid in cash, if at least threshold performance measures are met.
-Prior to 2020, LTI Plan awards were denominated in units and settled in cash if at least threshold performance measures are met.
+Long term incentive plan (LTI Plan) grants are denominated and paid in cash, if at least threshold performance measures are met over a three-year performance cycle.

-For the 2020-2022 and 2021-2023 grant cycles, payments are based on achievement of a Return on Equity (ROE) metric, subject to achievement of a threshold EBITDA goal.
+Long-term incentive payments are based on achievement of a Return on Equity (ROE) metric, subject to achievement of a threshold EBITDA goal.
 Under this goal, EBITDA during the applicable three-year performance cycle must meet or exceed 90% of target EBITDA for a payment to occur.
 Assuming the EBITDA threshold is met, the grant cycles are funded based on the three-year average ROE metric.
 ROE reflects the income earned on our equity investment.
 The LTI Plan payments ultimately paid may range from 0% to 200% of target, depending on performance.

-The Committee recommends for Board approval a targeted LTI grant value for each executive, which is expressed as a percentage of base salary.
+The Committee recommends for Board approval a targeted LTI grant value in dollars for each executive.
 The targeted LTI grant value is determined by evaluating LTI grant values provided to similarly situated executives at comparable companies (using the previously discussed survey and peer group data) as well as other relevant executive-specific factors.
 The Company generally does not consider previously granted awards or the level of accrued value from prior or other programs when making new LTI Plan grants.